Meh-Mehul/Not_a_virus/README.md

 # Not_a_virus
-Its still not officially stable game, i have not handeled many specific cases where this might fail, but in ideal scenarios it should work.
+Its still not officially stable game, i have not handled many specific cases where this might fail, but in ideal scenarios it should work.
 ## Introduction:
 This is nothing but a super simple game made using python, our task is to find a specific key that was generated one entering the name of the player, to find the key there are two methods.
 If u want to play it just download the exe file run it and play the game and come back for solution(if needed).
 ### Important: